BrazilOfficial Name: Federative Republic of Brazil

 In addition, U.S. government employees are not permitted to visit any area within 150 km of the borders with Venezuela, Colombia, Peru, Bolivia, Guyana, Suriname, French Guiana, or Paraguay.
-Travel is also restricted between the hours of 6:00 p.m. and 6:00 a.m. in Brasilia’s “satellite cities” of Ceilandia, Santa Maria, Sao Sebastiao, and Paranoa.
+Travel is also restricted between the hours of 6:00 p.m. and 6:00 a.m. in ALL satellite cities around Brasilia, including Ceilandia, Santa Maria, Sao Sebastiao, Taguatinga and Paranoa.

-- Bookmark our Bureau of Consular Affairs website which contains the current Travel Warnings and Travel Alerts as well as the Worldwide Caution.
+- Bookmark the Bureau of Consular Affairs website, which contains the current Travel Warnings and Travel Alerts, as well as the Worldwide Caution.

 CRIME: Brazilian police and media report that the crime rate remains high in most urban centers, including the cities of Rio de Janeiro and Sao Paulo, and is also growing in rural areas within those states.
 Brazil’s murder rate is more than four times higher than that of the United States, and rates for other crimes are similarly high.